sschmeier/genomics/source/ngs-mapping/index.rst

 .. attention::

     If you have not run the previous sections on :ref:`ngs-qc` and :ref:`ngs-assembly`, you can download the trimmed data and the genome assembly needed for this section here: :ref:`downloads`.
+Download the files to the ``~/analysis`` directory and decompress.